ivy-llc/ivy/docs/partial_source/deep_dive/11_docstring_examples.rst

 Point 4 is clearly satisfied, as each of the three examples shown above use the :code:`out` argument exactly as explained in point 4.
+The return has the same :code:`shape` and :code:`dtype` as the input, making all three examples possible.

 Point 5 is not relevant, as there is only one array input, and so broadcasting rules do not apply.